 - Never Too Early - A guide to planning for college from kindergarten to senior year.

-- New!
-“The Smart Approach to Campuswide Retention and Default Prevention Efforts” - This pamphlet was created for administrators and staff currently employed at Missouri institutions and colleges to assist with developing and promoting more cohesive retention and default prevention plans.
+- “The Smart Approach to Campuswide Retention and Default Prevention Efforts” - This pamphlet was created for administrators and staff currently employed at Missouri institutions and colleges to assist with developing and promoting more cohesive retention and default prevention plans.

 Visit the MDHE Publications Order Form to order our publications.